JoeyRussoniello/frosts/docs/api_reference/df_methods/cleaning_data.md

 let east_coast = df.filter("Region - Property", fr.predicates.includes("East"))
 ```

-Sicne the `.includes()` method only works on strings, the numeric/boolean values will be *coerced* to strings for this check.
+Since the `.includes()` method only works on strings, the numeric/boolean values will be *coerced* to strings for this check.

 ---